Tips on choosing an egg donor

-What’s yours?
+Well, I wonder, what’s yours?
 How much would you pay for an egg, which will someday become your son or daughter?

 I don’t know about you, but I would be ready to pay a world for it (and then apologize to the donor that I couldn’t give more).

 I think it’s good there are ethical committees growing all around the world to address this issue and set limits there where neither nature nor nurture have any suggestions or past experiences to offer us as guidance.

 What do you think is the most important trait couples pay for when buying eggs?
 What would you look for, and what do you think doctors should screen for in the process of egg matching?

 The same skin and eye color as yours and your partner’s?
 I definitely think there are more important traits to look for.